 To ensure the good health of your guinea pig, bedding must be kept clean.
 Aspen or kiln-dried pine shavings are good, inexpensive bedding.
 Hay/straw can be used but is messier to clean and not as absorbent.
 The recycled pelleted beddings on the market are very nice but more expensive.
 Cedar bedding and pine bedding NOT kiln-dried is not acceptable, as the oils in the wood pose health risks to guinea pigs.

 A guinea pig must be an indoor pet except in tropical climates.
 When providing housing for guinea pigs, keep the area dry and free from drafts, and maintain a temperature between 65-79 degrees.
 A guinea pig’s cage should be in an environment that's well lit (but not exposed to direct sunlight) and offers the guinea pig access to daily human activities.

 A suitably sized cage and play time with you every day will meet your guinea pig's exercise needs.
 Exercise wheels or balls are not recommended as guinea pigs usually don't enjoy them and they may even injure your pet's spine, legs, or feet.

 When picking up your guinea pig, be sure to support his entire body with two hands.
 Guinea pigs are easily injured if dropped, and may nip or bite if not properly handled.
 Children should always be supervised when handling guinea pigs.

 Meeting new animal friends

-Guinea pigs are very social creatures and require daily attention from their human friends and/or other guinea pig buddies.
-If you live in a household where everybody is gone much of the day, please consider having two guinea pigs to keep each other company.
-Your buddy guinea pigs will be happier and more entertaining pets.
-Learn how to begin the process.
+Guinea pigs are very social creatures and require daily attention from their human friends and/or other guinea pigs.
+If you live in a household where everyone is gone much of the day, please consider having two guinea pigs to keep each other company.
+Guinea pigs kept in pairs will be happier and more entertaining pets.
+Learn how to begin the process of bonding guinea pigs.